shebashio/bigbang/docs/guides/deployment-scenarios/sso-quickstart.md

 ### Enhancing Existing Applications with Authentication Proxies

 Auth Service's Authentication Proxy offers significant security enhancements.
-Even applications like Grafana, Kibana, and ArgoCD, which already support OIDC/SSO, and AuthN/AuthZ functionalities, can benefit from this added layer.
+Even applications like Grafana, Kibana, and ArgoCD, which already support OIDC/SSO, and AuthN (authentication, confirming authentic identity) and AuthZ (authorization, confirming authority to perform an action) functionalities, can benefit from this added layer.
 At first glance, adding an authentication proxy may seem redundant.
 However, consider a frontend service that is publicly accessible on the internet and has a zero-day vulnerability allowing authentication bypass or remote code execution through a network-level exploit or a uniquely crafted packet.
 With an Auth Service Authentication Proxy in place, such vulnerabilities become moot points; unauthorized users cannot even interact with the frontend due to this robust defensive layer.

 ### Advantages of Open Source Solutions